Charles-Antoine Campion: Early years and employment in Livorno

 Campion was born in Lunéville (Meurthe-et-Moselle) in Lorraine to Jacques and Charlotte Bruget.
 Not much is known about his early musical education in Lorraine, but he may have been a student of Henri Desmarets.
 Given that his father was serving in the Lorraine court, his family was transferred to Florence, Italy at the same time as the rise to the throne of the Tuscan Granduca (Grand Duke) Francis of Lorraine in 1737.
 During this period of time, he presumably came into contact with Giuseppe Tartini, who was Campion's teacher.

 From 1752 to 1762, Campion was Chapel Master of the Cathedral in Livorno.
 He was fortunate to be friends with some aristocrats, and succeeded in having his opera (Venere placata, libretto by Marco Coltellini) performed for the celebration in Livorno (at the Avvalorati Academy) of the royal wedding of Joseph II and Princess Isabella of Parma in 1760.
 On 14 February 1763, the Grand Duke, with no regard to the normal selection procedures, nominated Campion Master of the Court Chapel, which combined that of the Cathedral and the Baptistry.
 It is possible that father Giovanni Battista Martini advised the Grand Duke to nominate Campion; it is known that Campion had been in contact with Martini previously (letters between the two men, who shared a passion for old music, are conserved at the International Museum and Music Library in Bologna).

 Employment in Florence and international recognition

 The employment of Campion followed the idea and desire to rebuild the court's musical activities in Florence, which was intended to be reestablished by the Lorraines after the decline during the Reggenza period: an intention that became intensified with the new Grand Duke Peter Leopold.
 During his employment in Florence, Campion gained the respect of Italian and European cultural society for his taste and his collection of antique music.
-Charles Burney mentions him as a great collectionist in his The Present State of Music in France and Italy, affirming that his collection was second only to that of Martini.
+Charles Burney mentions him as a great collector in his The Present State of Music in France and Italy, affirming that his collection was second only to that of Martini.
 In the 1760s, he traveled abroad in order to promote the publication of his music.
 He printed his music in Amsterdam and Paris under his own supervision, and Walsh published his works in London.
-The Walsh editions were diffused worldwide and were highly appreciated by Thomas Jefferson, who became a great collectionist of Campion's compositions for violin, of which he even kept a thematic catalogue.
+The Walsh editions were diffused worldwide and were highly appreciated by Thomas Jefferson, who became a great collector of Campion's compositions for violin, of which he even kept a thematic catalogue.
 In 1766 he married Margherita Perloz Brunet, a harpsichord expert and painter, to whom he dedicated some of his keyboard compositions.
 There is some information regarding his meeting with Wolfgang Amadeus Mozart, who at the time was only fourteen, in Florence in 1770.